rancher/image-mirror/README.md

 * Single Arch Images - This list is maintained in the `images-list` file.
 The file is structured as `Name of Original Image`, `Name of Rancher Image`, `Image Tag`.

-* Multi-Arch Images - Coming Soon!
+* Multi-Arch Images - To clone multi arch images, add the image to manifest-images-list file.
+  	     	      Repo path:version-tag comma separated list of architectures

 ## New Images